-During a recent work trip to Chicago, one thing we noticed is how good the place is at getting you to part with money.
+During a recent trip to the USA, one thing I noticed is how good the place is at getting you to part with money.
 Whether it’s an incessant stream of advertising, not displaying tax in prices or simply friendly bar staff insisting on “just one more”; it feels the city is designed to empty wallets in a heartbeat.

 Focus on exploration rather than shopper missions